Defective Seat Belts

 Contact Elk & Elk Today

 Elk & Elk’s product liability attorneys have experience handling defective seat belt claims in Ohio.
 We have the knowledge and resources to get the most for your claim.
 Speak to an attorney today about your accident.
-Call (800) ELK-OHIO or go online to request a free consultation.
+Call (614) 230-0634 or fill out the form below to request a free consultation.